Predicting sub-population specific viral evolution: Method

 \subsection{Transmission model}

-The transmission model parameterizes $p_t(x;i)$ through the transmission rate of $x$ between locations.
-The model outputs $N_t(x)$, the un-normalized probability (occurrence) of $x$ at time $t$ in all locations: $N_t(x)=[n_t(x;1),...,n_t(x;m)]$.
+The transmission model parameterizes $p_t(x;i)$ through the transmission rate of $x$ between \pink{geographical} locations.
+The model outputs $N_t(x)$, the un-normalized probability (occurrence) of $x$ at time $t$ in \pink{$m$} locations: $N_t(x)=[n_t(x;1),...,n_t(x;m)]$.
 We assume that the derivative of occurrence over time is a linear transformation of $N_t(x)$, following~\cite{sir,obermeyer2022analysis}:

-in which $A_\theta(x)\in \mathbb{R}_{+}^{m\times m}$ is called the \textit{transmission rate} matrix of protein $x$.
-Intuitively, $[A_\theta(x)]_{ij}$ measures the number of people in location $i$ infected by one person from location $j$ during $dt$.
-In this work, the transmission rate matrix is determined by a neural network parameterized by $\theta$ that takes $x$ as input.
-The ordinary differential equation in Eq.~\ref{eq:ode} has a closed-form solution,
+in which $A(x;\theta)\in \mathbb{R}_{+}^{m\times m}$ is called the \textit{transmission rate} matrix of protein $x$.
+Intuitively, $[A(x;\theta)]_{ij}$ measures the number of people in location $i$ infected by one person from location $j$ during $dt$.
+In this work, the transmission rate matrix is output by a neural network parameterized by $\theta$ that takes $x$ as input. \pink{For concision, we drop $\theta$ in the following equations wherever clear.} The ordinary differential equation in Eq.~\ref{eq:ode} has a closed-form solution,

-in which $\lambda_j(x;\theta)$ is the $j$-th eigenvalue of matrix $A_\theta(x)$, and $u_{ij}(x;\theta)$ is the $i$-th dimension of the $j$-th eigenvector of $A_\theta(x)$. $c_j(x;\theta)$ is determined by the boundary conditions $N_0(x;\theta)$. $U^{-1}$ is the inverse of eigenvector matrix $U$.
+in which $\lambda_j(x)$ is the $j$-th eigenvalue of matrix $A(x)$, and $u_{ij}(x)$ is the $i$-th dimension of the $j$-th eigenvector of $A(x)$. $c_j(x)$ is determined by the boundary conditions $N_0(x)$. $U^{-1}$ is the inverse of eigenvector matrix $U$.
 The derivation can be found in Appendix~\ref{append:ode_solution}.

-Intuitively, $\lambda_j(x;\theta)$ describes the ``fitness'' of protein $x$ in a ``latent'' location $j$.
-Larger $\lambda_j(x;\theta)$ indicates that strain $x$ will reproduce faster in the latent location $j$.
+Intuitively, $\lambda_j(x)$ describes the ``fitness'' of protein $x$ in a ``latent'' location $j$.
+Larger $\lambda_j(x)$ indicates that strain $x$ will reproduce faster in the latent location $j$.
 The eigenvectors combine latent locations with different growth rates $\lambda_j$ and determine the distributions of $x$ in real locations.

-To calculate the probability of the sequence $x$ in location $i$ at time $t$, we need to normalize the occurrence $n_t(x;i,\theta)$, which is intractable for massive space of sequences.
+To calculate the probability of the sequence $x$ in location $i$ at time $t$, we need to normalize the occurrence $n_t(x;i)$, which is intractable for massive space of sequences.
 Inspired by autoregressive language models, instead of modeling the occurrence of all sequences, we model the occurrence of the $s$-th amino acid $x_s$ given the prefix amino acids $x_{<s}$: